 By following these safety guidelines, laboratories can minimize the hazards associated with compressed gases, ensuring a safe working environment for all personnel.

 3. Laboratory Hazards Related To Chemicals

 Chemicals in laboratories pose significant hazards to laboratory workers and require careful handling and management to prevent accidents and injuries.
 Acids, bases, etching solutions, and solvents are commonly used in materials chemistry and device fabrication.
-If used improperly, they can cause severe burns, tissue damage, organ damage, asphyxiation, and genetic damage.
+They can cause severe burns, tissue damage, organ damage, asphyxiation, and genetic damage if used improperly.